ballerina-platform/module-ballerina-websocket/docs/spec/spec.md

 _Owners_: @shafreenAnfar @bhashinee
 _Reviewers_: @shafreenAnfar
 _Created_: 2021/12/09
-_Updated_: 2021/12/09
+_Updated_: 2022/05/05
 _Issue_: [#2165](https://github.com/ballerina-platform/ballerina-standard-library/issues/2165)

 # Introduction

-This is the specification for WebSocket standard library which is used to implement WebSocket compliant `listener` and `client` using [Ballerina programming language](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
+This is the specification for the WebSocket standard library of [Ballerina language](https://ballerina.io/), which provides WebSocket client-server functionalities.

+The WebSocket library specification has evolved and may continue to evolve in the future.
+The released versions of the specification can be found under the relevant GitHub tag.

+If you have any feedback or suggestions about the library, start a discussion via a [GitHub issue](https://github.com/ballerina-platform/ballerina-standard-library/issues) or in the [Slack channel](https://ballerina.io/community/).
+Based on the outcome of the discussion, the specification and implementation can be updated.
+Community feedback is always welcome.
+Any accepted proposal, which affects the specification is stored under `/docs/proposals`.
+Proposals under discussion can be found with the label `type/proposal` in GitHub.

+The conforming implementation of the specification is released and included in the distribution.
+Any deviation from the specification is considered a bug.

 # Contents
 1. [Overview](#1-overview)